 Mother-Enmeshed Men

-Do I hurt my mom and my family, or do I hurt my wife?
+Do I hurt my mom and my family, or do I hurt my love?

 What’s wrong with being close?